Table of Contents

 Cultural Identity and Ethnic Boundaries

-Mountain ranges often act as cultural and linguistic boundaries, isolating communities and fostering distinct identities.
-These identities can become sources of nationalism or separatism, affecting regional stability.
-When ethnic groups span across national borders drawn through mountain ranges, tensions are common.
+Mountain ranges often serve as cultural and linguistic boundaries, isolating communities and fostering distinct identities.
+These identities sometimes fuel nationalism or separatism, affecting regional stability.
+When ethnic groups span national borders drawn through mountain ranges, tensions and conflicts frequently arise.

 The Kurds and the Zagros Mountains